 - Remove cake from the oven, and cool in pans, rested on a trivet or wire rack, for 20 minutes.

-- Remove cake from pans, set it on wire rack and let it cool completely.
+- Remove cake from pans, peel off the parchment paper, set cakes on wire racks to cool completely.

 Bailey’s Buttercream Frosting Ingredients: